 Your fellow department heads also may be able to help you by sharing their observations on your organization and your boss.
 Law enforcement officials such as the district attorney and the sheriff should be able to provide their own insights on your agency and its reputation in the community.
 Other community leaders should be willing to contribute their observations, as well.
+But first you have to ask.

 Take sufficient notes about what you learn.
-There is a lot of information out there, but realize that you are only human and will have neither the time nor the energy to get it all.
+There is a lot of information out there but realize that you are only human and will have neither the time nor the energy to get it all.
 Do the best you can.
-Know that this is a very busy time for you and your many other responsibilities will preclude you from listening to every soul in the community who has something to say.
+Know that this is a very busy time for you with your many other responsibilities but at least try listening to every soul in the community who has something to say.

 Don't forget that you can learn a lot from your agency's own documents, too.
 Look at the most important sections of your department's rules, policies and procedures.
 You are seeking to educate yourself, but you also are looking for weak spots that need shored up immediately.
-Ethics, evidence handling, officer safety and use of force guidelines top the list of subjects that merit your close scrutiny.
+Ethics, evidence handling, vehicle pursuits, officer safety and use of force guidelines top the list of subjects that merit your close scrutiny.